Knee Injuries Can’t Keep Alice From the Volleyball Court for Long

 “They have taken such good care of us,” her mom Stacy raved, “and I just loved that the team at Children’s understood how badly Alice wanted to get back on the court after her knee injury, but also made sure she healed correctly for the long term.
 I really felt like Alice was in the best hands she could be in.”

 After her surgery, Alice walked on crutches and wore an immobility brace for about a month.
 To build strength and flexibility, she started a three-to-four-month sports physical therapy regimen at Children’s.

 Alice is enthusiastic about her therapy team.
 “I love my physical therapist so much,” she said, “so I’m always really excited to go.”

 While there’s work ahead, Dr. Perkins is enthusiastic about Alice’s prognosis.
 “Injuries that take teen athletes out of their sport are challenging,” she says, “but Alice has faced the challenge with grace and will make an excellent recovery.”

-A program as dedicated as your teen athlete
+Our program is as dedicated as your teen athlete.

 Growing athletes have specific needs.
 Our Sports Medicine Program is one of the only programs in the country dedicated to the needs of emerging champions.Get in the Game